-Updated on July 2017: It’s been three years and the Keyboard is still going strong.
-I’ve actually perfected typing on this tiny keyboard, loving the speed I am able to type.
+Updated on July 2017: It’s been three years, and the Keyboard is still going strong.
+I’ve perfected typing on this tiny Keyboard, loving the speed I can type.
 Enjoy the review.

-‘I have been looking for a perfect Keyboard from a very long time, in my search for buying the perfect one, I ended up buying this Logitech MK240 Wireless Keyboard Combo.
-Which I am using to write this very post.
+‘I have been looking for a perfect Keyboard for a very long time.
+In my search to buy the perfect one, I purchased this Logitech MK240 Wireless Keyboard Combo, which I am using to write this post.

-So, the people who make use of the numeric keys on the right-hand side, this keyboard disqualifies.
-But for people who can live without it, may actually like using such a compact keyboard.
+So, for the people who use the numeric keys on the right-hand side, this Keyboard disqualifies.
+But people who can live without it may actually like using such a compact keyboard.

 Typing Experience on Logitech MK240 Wireless Keyboard

-I have been using the keyboard from last one year, and have now grown accustomed to it, I the typing experience, the key travel is satisfying, but I still feel the keys are little narrow to fit into this small frame.
+I have been using the Keyboard for the last year and have grown accustomed to it, I the typing experience, the key travel is satisfying, but I still feel the keys are a little narrow to fit into this small frame.

-Typing my Macbook air feels little hard to press after using this keyboard, but the keys on Macbook are nicely placed, I actually write more on the Macbook despite the typing feeling slower than this keyboard.
+Typing my Macbook air feels a little hard to press after using this Keyboard, but the keys on Macbook are nicely placed.
+I write more on the Macbook despite the typing feeling slower than this Keyboard.

-The mouse you get in the combo is not great at all.
+The MouseMouse you get in the combo is not great at all.

-The mouse is actually lighter, which was one of the irritating things about this mouse initially, but now all other mouses feel heavy.
+The MouseMouse is lighter, which was one of the irritating things about this MouseMouse initially, but now all other mouses feel heavy.

-The plastic quality of the mouse is also not up to the mark and feels like a toy rather than a working device.
-But this toy has been running on the same two AAA sized batteries from last one year which is quite amazing.
+The plastic quality of the MouseMouse is also not up to the mark and feels like a toy rather than a working device.
+But this toy has been running on the same two AAA-sized batteries for the last year, which is fantastic.

-The company website claims that this keyboard and mouse can last for over a year on same batteries,
+The company website claims that this Keyboard and Mouse can last for over a year on the same batteries,

 So, this keyboard takes less desktop space, looks nice, feels nice (

-We’ve also reviewed the Rapoo 6100 Keyboard which is much better looking and super slim keyboard, and cost less than this one.
+We’ve also reviewed the Rapoo 6100 Keyboard, which is a much better looking and super slim keyboard, and cost less than this one.
 Check out this review of the Rapoo 6100 Bluetooth wireless keyboard.